cybermaggedon/gnucash-uk-vat/README.md

 ```

 The output shows a section for each obligation period which is opened.
 The
-obligation period is shown with a header indented hard-left on output.
+obligation period due date is shown with a header indented hard-left on output.
 Then, for each of the 9 values which must be reported (referred to as 9 boxes
 in VAT documentation), the summary line is shown, and a table of individual
 transactions which contribute to that total.

+There is a `--show-account-summary` operation which just shows the 9 VAT
+box values without transaction data.

 ### Submit VAT return

 If you were happy with the data that would be submitted from the previous
 step, you can go ahead and submit the data.
-However, this is not recommended
-at the moment.
-You need to specify the Period key visible in the obligations
+You need to specify the obligation using the due date as shown in
+Period key visible in the obligations
 list, or the output from `--show-account-detail`.
 Once submitted, you cannot
 recall the VAT return.
-Given the limited testing, it really is not recommended
-you perform this step.

 ```
-[user@machine mtd]$ gnucash-uk-vat --submit-vat-return --period 18A1
+[user@machine mtd]$ gnucash-uk-vat --submit-vat-return --due-date 2017-05-07
 VAT due on sales              :         1914.60
 VAT due on acquisitions       :           40.00
 Total VAT due                 :         1954.60